- By Richard Berry

 Value for money is more important than cost, but clearly excessive charges are a danger to savings.
 SIPP costs to look out for include:

-• A set up charge.
-Not all providers impose this fee and the amount varies across the market.
+- Set up charges: Not all providers impose this fee and the amount varies across the market

-• An admin fee is the annual charge to cover running the SIPP.
-Again this varies and investors should compare the market before investing.
+- Admin fees: The annual charge to cover running the SIPP.
+Again this varies and you should compare the market before investing

-• Dealing charges apply to the buying and selling of assets.
-The more active an investor you are, the higher these will be.
+- Dealing charges: These apply to the buying and selling of assets.
+The more active an investor you are, the higher these will be

 Tips to reduce your SIPP charges

-1. Invest in investments that have low fees.
-ETFs, for example, generally have much lower fees than actively managed funds.
-It is much cheaper to buy an ETF that follows gold, that to invest in a selection of gold stocks that perform relative to the gold price.
+- Invest in investments that have low fees: ETFs, for example, generally have much lower fees than actively managed funds.
+It’s much cheaper to buy an ETF that follows gold, that to invest in a selection of gold stocks that perform relative to the gold price

-2. Check custody fees.
-It’s worth noting that on some platforms, some investments attract lower custody fees than others.
-For example, Hargreaves Lansdown SIPP fees start at 0.45% whereas AJ Bell only charges 0.25%.
+- Check custody fees: It’s worth noting that on some platforms, some investments attract lower custody fees than others.
+For example, Hargreaves Lansdown SIPP fees start at 0.45% compared to AJ Bell’s 0.25%

-3. Set up regular investing.
-If you set your SIPP account to automatically invest in funds and shares for you each month it is cheaper than doing it manually as commission is reduced.
+- Set up regular investing: If you set your SIPP account to automatically invest in funds and shares for you each month it is cheaper than doing it manually as commission is reduced.
 You can also save money by dealing once a month, rather than by doing lots of small deals.

 What Is The Cheapest SIPP?